stevinz/three-wboit/README.md

 WBOIT is approximate, though, and while it provides good results it may not be appropriate for all use cases.
 One of the biggest advantages is for the rendering of highly detailed transparent models.
 Typically when rendering such a model it is common for some faces to be depth culled.
 When rendering with WBOIT, all faces will be visible.

 There are a variety of weight functions available when rendering with WBOIT.
 This is partially due to inconsistencies with overlapping pixels at differing depths.
 Some weight functions are better at incorporating camera near / far planes, some are better at handling large groups of triangles.
-This implementation includes a weight modifier that attempts to adjust both opacity and color depending on the ddepth of the transparent pixels.
+This implementation includes a weight modifier that attempts to adjust both opacity and color depending on the depth of the transparent pixels.

 ## Examples